Allie George

-Allie Suzanne George (born March 25, 2003) is an American professional soccer player who plays as a right back for Racing Louisville FC of the National Women's Soccer League (NWSL).
-Born and raised in Louisville, Kentucky, she played college soccer for the Virginia Tech Hokies.
+Allie Suzanne George (born March 25, 2003) is an American professional soccer player who plays as a right back for Liga Femenil club Querétaro.
+She played college soccer for the Virginia Tech Hokies.
+She began her professional career with hometown club Racing Louisville in 2025, though never made a competitive appearance for them.

 Early life

 George was born and raised in Louisville, Kentucky, the youngest of three children born to Cris and Kittie George.
 She attended Sacred Heart Academy, where she played forward or defender on the soccer team all four years, leading them to the Kentucky state championship and being named first-team all-state in 2020.
 She played club soccer for Javanon FC for ten years.
 She committed to Virginia Tech as a senior.

 College career

-George was a rotation player for the Virginia Tech Hokies during her first two seasons, scoring 2 goals in 38 appearances (5 starts).
-She took on a bigger role in her junior season, starting all 18 games in 2023.
-In her senior season in 2024, she recorded career highs with 4 goals and 2 assists in 21 starts.
+George was a rotation player for the Virginia Tech Hokies during her first two seasons, scoring 2 goals in 38 appearances with 5 starts.
+She took on a bigger role as a junior and started all 18 games in 2023.
+She recorded career high as a senior in 2024, scoring 4 goals with 2 assists in 21 starts.
 She played every minute of four rounds of the NCAA tournament, providing the winning assist against UCLA and scoring the lone goal against Iowa, as Virginia Tech reached the quarterfinals for the second time in program history.

-During college, she played three summer seasons with Racing Louisville's USL W League side.
+During college, she also played three summer seasons with Racing Louisville's USL W League side.